Vegetarian Sheet Pan Quesadillas

 Make sure oven is preheated to 425℉.
 If you have two quarter sheet pans, place one in the oven while you assemble the quesadilla on the second pan.
 See tips if you don't have two identical pans.Â

-- Grease sheet pan that is not in the oven with about 1 tbsp olive oil making sure to grease the sides of the pan as well.
+- Grease sheet pan that is not in the oven with about 1 tablespoon olive oil making sure to grease the sides of the pan as well.
 Place two tortillas at each end of the pan, making sure half of the tortilla is hanging over the end.
 Place another tortilla in the center so the entire bottom of the pan is covered.
 Place two more tortillas on both sides of the pan, also making sure half of the tortilla is hanging over each side.

 - Spread bean mixture evenly on the tortillas that are inside the pan, not the overhang.
-Layer with 1 sliced green onion, 1/2 cup Mexican corn, and 1 1/2 cups Colby Jack cheese.
+Layer with 1 sliced green onion, ½ cup Mexican corn, and 1 ½ cups Colby Jack cheese.

 - Take the overhang of each end tortilla and fold in, take the overhang of each side tortilla and fold in.
 There should be no filling exposed and one solid piece.

-- Brush the top of the tortilla with remaining 1 tbsp oil, then use an oven mit to remove the second sheet pan from the oven and place it bottom side down on top of the tortilla.
+- Brush the top of the tortilla with remaining 1 tablespoon oil, then use an oven mit to remove the second sheet pan from the oven and place it bottom side down on top of the tortilla.
 Place both pans back in the oven and bake for 20-minutes.
 Remove the top sheet pan and bake another 5-7 minutes or until top is golden brown.
 Allow to cool slightly and cut into squares.
 Add you favorite toppings and enjoy right away.

 Notes